plausible/docs/docs/manual-link-tagging.md

 But if you link to `yourdomain.com?ref=Newsletter` anyone who clicks on that will show "**Newsletter**" as the referrer source.
 This will allow you to see how many people have clicked on your link in the newsletter.

-Here are examples of links with the different query parameters that are support by Plausible Analytics:
+Here are examples of links with the different query parameters that are supported by Plausible Analytics:

 * `yourdomain.com?ref=Newsletter`
 * `yourdomain.com?source=Newsletter`